CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 # Our Team

-**Matthew Bishara** Has a background in working on Energy industry use case computing solutions.
+**Matthew Bishara**: I have a background in physics, and currently work in the electric energy sector on computing solutions to optimization problems.

 **Brandom Hiles**